 For questions about FERPA releases for any other offices, please contact the office directly.

 I already have a FERPA release on file.
 Is that still valid?

-The new Third Party Permissions process in Workday replaces the former pdf-based FERPA release processes for Student Records and Financial Aid.
+The new Third Party Permissions process in Workday replaces the former pdf-based FERPA release processes for Student Records, Financial Aid, and Academic Advising.
 Throughout the Spring 2021 semester, any FERPA releases previously submitted to those offices will remain in effect UNTIL you update a third party’s access in Workday.

 Once you designate a third party’s access in Workday, the permissions granted in Workday will become the information release permissions that CCA offices will follow when engaging with that third party.
 We will no longer refer to any previously submitted PDF FERPA releases.

 The new Student Affairs FERPA Release Authorization in Workday replaces most department-specific FERPA release forms for Student Affairs.
 Throughout the Spring 2021 semester, any FERPA releases previously submitted to those offices will remain in effect UNTIL you update FERPA Release Authorizations in Workday.

 Please note that Counseling Services will continue to use a separate process to authorize the release of information.
 Information about confidential Counseling Services is available on their Portal site.
 Please leave a message at 510.594.3670 to discuss a formal records request.

 After the end of the Spring 2021 semester, CCA offices will refer ONLY to the third party permissions in Workday when sharing your academic, student account or financial aid information with a third party.